-Bringing together civil, structural, electrical, and environmental engineering to deliver comprehensive substation design services.
+Bringing together civil, structural, electrical, and environmental engineering to deliver comprehensive substation design services across the UK.

 Data centres, the backbone of our digital infrastructure, require a reliable and uninterrupted power supply to ensure the continuous operation of servers, storage systems, and networking equipment.
 To achieve this, data centres are typically powered by electrical substations, which play a crucial role in transforming and distributing electricity to meet the specific needs of these facilities.
 Here’s a detailed explanation of how this process works: